MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_ppm_feedback_read.md

 ## -remarks

-The unnamed union contains rither an instantaneous counter value, if the counter generates an instantaneous value, or both relative and accumulated counter values, if the counter hardware generates a relative value.
+The unnamed union contains either an instantaneous counter value, if the counter generates an instantaneous value, or both relative and accumulated counter values, if the counter hardware generates a relative value.

 This structure is used by the [PEP_NOTIFY_PPM_FEEDBACK_READ](../pepfx/ns-pepfx-_pep_ppm_feedback_read.md) notification.
 The **CounterIndex** member of the structure contains an input value supplied by the Windows [power management framework](../_kernel/index.md#device-power-management) (PoFx) when this notification is set.
 The other members contain output values that the PEP writes to the structure in response to the notification.
 The PEP writes to the **InstantaneousValue** member if the counter generates an instantaneous value, or to the **NominalCount** and **ActualCount** members if the counter generates a relative value.